BeatSkip/SES-Imagotag-UU340/README.md

+Update 03-May-2025: This project is not yet stale, just had a busy personal time.
+Project will be picked up again soon

 # SES-Imagotag 2.6/2.2 BWR UU340 hacking
 Reverse engineering and tooling for the Axsem AX8052 based UU340 variant of the SES-ImagoTag Vusion 2.6BWR